-On June 17, 2021, the Company entered into an amended and restated underwriting agreement (the "Underwriting Agreement") with H.C.
-Wainwright & Co., LLC (the "Underwriter") whereby the Company agreed to sell to the Underwriter, and the Underwriter agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Shares") of the Company's common stock, \$0.001 par value per share (the "Offering").
+On June 17, 2021, we entered into an amended and restated underwriting agreement (the "Underwriting Agreement") with H.C.
+Wainwright & Co., LLC (the "Underwriter") whereby we agreed to sell to the Underwriter, and the Underwriter agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Shares") of our common stock, \$0.001 par value per share (the "Offering").
 The offering price to the public in the Offering was \$5.25 per share of Common Stock, and the Underwriter agreed to purchase the Shares from the Company pursuant to the Underwriting Agreement at a price of \$4.91 per share, representing an underwriting discount of 6.5%.
-Pursuant to the Underwriting Agreement, the Company also granted the Underwriter an option to purchase, for a period of 30 days from the date of the Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
+Pursuant to the Underwriting Agreement, we also granted the Underwriter an option to purchase, for a period of 30 days from the date of the Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
 On June 21, 2021, the Underwriter exercised the option in full.
-The Offering closed on June 22, 2021, and the Company received net proceeds of \$10.5 million after deducting \$1.0 million underwriting discounts, commissions and offering expenses paid by the Company.
+The Offering closed on June 22, 2021, and we received net proceeds of \$10.5 million after deducting \$1.0 million underwriting discounts, commissions and offering expenses paid by the Company.